spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 strategies for this came up when speaking with Samuel, our VP of Engineering.
 He recommended that I imagine that I didn't work at Artsy, and figure out the job role which would be the most attractive to me.

-I explored this idea and created a really compelling job role which fit for both Artsy and me.
+We explored this idea and created a really compelling job role which fit for both Artsy and me.
 It was a refreshing take what I've enjoyed from my time with Artsy, and things I'm interested in doing in the future.
-I ended up scoping out something like this:
+It ended up like
+this:

 ```
 ## Head of OSS at Artsy